Apple Inc’s Migration Assistant is a great way to transfer your files, preferences and settings. From an old Mac or a Mac you no longer use.

 In essence it’s the PC end of Migration Assistant on your Mac.

-When you have an old Windows PC.
+When you have an old Microsoft Windows device.
 And you need to move your user files and folders to a Mac.
 You’d use Windows Migration Assistant to help you do it.

 And you’ve a choice on how you migrate.
 Over wireless or with an Ethernet cable.